crillab/metrics/docs/scalpel-config.md

     - path/to/second/file
 ```

-This key declares the list of the files (either regular files or directories
+This key declares the list of the files (either regular files or directories,
 depending on the format of your campaign) that *Scalpel* will parse.
 Note that all files must have the same format.